thomasmueller/bau-lang/doc/performance.md

 when limiting memory to 100 MB, it does collect garbage, but in a different thread.
 For Bau, the ownership variant is used; the reference counted variant is a bit slower.
 Bau includes a faster malloc implementation, which would brings performance close to Java.
+The command line argument 20 is used instead of 21 as in the original test, to speed up running the test; however the relative performance is unaffected.

 #### Fannkuch